 Old methodologies don’t fit the new world of contractor management

 The survey further finds nearly half of respondents use spreadsheets for contractor reporting and analysis and 45% use them for job hazard analysis.
 Approximately 27% are using paper-based systems, making contractor information more likely to be lost or misplaced.
-Additionally, these methods do not capture standardised data for analysis and decision-making processes.
+Additionally, these methods do not capture standardized data for analysis and decision-making processes.
 Without real-time view into contractor data, companies do not have the ability to use the information to drive better safety and compliance outcomes for their businesses.

-A respondent in the oil/gas industry commented, “We lack centralisation of the contractor data, which makes quantifying tough.
+A respondent in the oil/gas industry commented, “We lack centralization of the contractor data, which makes quantifying tough.
 Some use spreadsheets, some use databases.
 There is no central place for the data that we get.”

 The survey finds 41% believe digital technology is valuable for managing contractors, while an additional 20% believe these new technologies are essential to the success of supply chain risk management.